lockss/lockss-rtd-manual/docs/installing/installer.rst

    .. code-block:: text

-      [ERROR] Could not write to configs/k8s.cfg
+      [ERROR] Could not write k8s.cfg

-      [ERROR] Could not append to configs/k8s.cfg
+      [ERROR] Could not append to k8s.cfg

-      [ERROR] configs/k8s.cfg is not owned by lockss:lockss

    and :program:`install-lockss` will fail.